jdsierral/FMSynth-HW2/README.md

 It is intended to be played with a mouse or two as shown in the video.
 Horizontal position of the mouse inside the playable area determines the basefrequency and therefore all of the frequencies by all of the sinusoids
 Vertical position of the mouse determine the volume or "velocity" of each note.
 However this value may change during the course of a note.
+It is also possible to be played through a piezzo connected to an audio input with the "breath" option.
+Or it is possible to blow on the microphone to set the mainGain Value

 ## Code Description